AndreBtt/Computsal-API/api/components/match/README.md

 ## Get a previous match

 * HTTP Request : ```GET http://api.com/previousMatches/{id}```
-* ID is the match's ID you want to get information
+* ID is the match ID you want to get information
 * Return a list object in json format as follow
     ```
         {